NgHuyn/Automated-Data-Pipeline-Platform-for-Movie-Analytics/README.md

 ## Overview

-This project builds an ETL (Extract, Transform, Load) data pipeline for analyzing and developing an **Aspect-Based Sentiment Analysis (ABSA)** model for movie reviews.
-By leveraging data from IMDB and The Movie Database (TMDB) API, this pipeline automates the collection, processing, and storage of movie-related data in a structured format.
+This project presents a robust **ETL (Extract, Transform, Load) data pipeline** tailored for developing an **Aspect-Based Sentiment Analysis (ABSA)** model.
+By leveraging reviews from IMDB and detailed metadata from The Movie Database (TMDB) API, the pipeline automates the collection, transformation, and storage of movie data in a structured, accessible format.

+### Key Objectives
+1. Automate data workflows for scalability and efficiency.
+2. Enable detailed sentiment analysis using ABSA techniques.
+3. Provide interactive visual insights through Power BI dashboards.

 ### Project Structure
-- **Data Sources**: Data is extracted from IMDB (reviews) and TMDB (movie details).
+- **Data Sources**:
+  - **IMDB**: Provides user reviews for aspect-based analysis.
+  - **TMDB**: Supplies metadata, including genres, cast, crew, and popularity scores.

 - **Data Pipeline**:
-  1. Extract: Gather data from IMDB and TMDB APIs.
+  1. **Extract**: Fetch reviews from IMDB and metadata from TMDB.
-  2. Transform: Process and clean data using Python.
+  2. **Transform**: Clean, preprocess, and enhance data using Python scripts.
-  3. Load: Store transformed data in PostgreSQL.
+  3. **Load**: Store transformed data into PostgreSQL for analysis and visualization.

-- **Visualization**: Build interactive dashboards in Power BI for insights.
+- **Visualization**:
+  Leverage Power BI to design insightful dashboards, enabling stakeholders to explore trends and sentiment dynamics visually.

 ### Design Architecture
-This project uses Docker for containerization and Prefect for task orchestration.
+This project integrates modern tools for a seamless data pipeline:
+- **Docker**: Ensures portability and easy deployment.
+- **Prefect**: Manages orchestration and task scheduling.

 Steps:
-1. Crawl reviews from IMDB, then fetch additional movie details (genre, actors, directors) via TMDB API.
+1. **Extraction**: Retrieve raw reviews and metadata from APIs.
-2. Extract and load raw data into **MongoDB Atlas** (staging area).
+2. **Staging**: Store raw data in **MongoDB Atlas** as the staging area.
-3. Transform data in Python directly from MongoDB Atlas.
+3. **Transformation**: Clean and process data in Python.
-4. Load cleaned data into **PostgreSQL**.
+4. **Storage**: Load structured data into **PostgreSQL**.
-5. Build Power BI dashboards for insights.
+5. **Visualization**: Build and update dashboards with Power BI.

 ![Architecture](./image/data_pipeline.png)

 ### Data Schema
-The schema outlines the relationships between movies, reviews, actors, and providers.
+The project adopts a relational schema capturing key relationships among entities such as movies, reviews, actors, and providers.
 ![Schema](./image/data_schema.png)

 ---

 ## Prerequisites

-Before running the pipeline, ensure you have:
+To set up and run the pipeline, ensure you have the following:
-- **TMDB API Key**: Create an account and get your API key from [The Movie Database](https://developer.themoviedb.org/docs/getting-started).
+- **TMDB API Key**: Obtain your API key from [The Movie Database](https://developer.themoviedb.org/docs/getting-started).
 - **Docker**: Install Docker Desktop, including Docker Compose ([Download Docker](https://www.docker.com/products/docker-desktop/)).
 - **MongoDB Atlas Account**: Register for free [here](https://www.mongodb.com/cloud/atlas/register).